 Please refer to the myplace provider portal step-by-step guide Part 4 - Administering your services for more information.

 A provider may have multiple service bookings, within a participant plan.

 Things to remember when you create a service booking:

 - online notifications are created when a participant or provider initiates a service booking

-- the allocated funds will be ‘locked’ to the chosen provider(s) for the life of the service booking
+- funds will be allocated to the chosen provider(s) for the life of the service booking

-- service bookings are created at the support category level, rather than the line item – this allows for flexibility across the support categories
+- most service bookings are created at the category level (displayed as Support Budget in the myplace provider portal), rather than at line item level– this allows for flexibility across the support categories

 - the service booking must be approved by both you and the participant (or their nominee or plan management provider acting on their behalf)

-- in-kind supports will not be included in the service booking.
+- in-kind supports will not be included in service bookings.

 Managing service booking dates

 Things to remember to manage your service bookings: